Whitehall Building: Development of annex

 The Battery Place Realty Company had expanded its land holdings by 1904, so that they owned 150 feet of the block frontage on West and Washington Streets.
 The company purchased the addresses 4–7 West Street and 6–7 Washington Street, thus controlling a lot of over 14,000 ft2 though the firm publicly stated that it had "no intention of erecting any addition to the building".
-By 1906 all land acquisition had been completed.
+By 1906, all land acquisition had been completed.
+One trade journal described the building's development as part of "the most remarkable movement in the construction of office buildings which has ever occurred in the history of the world".

 The Battery Place Realty Company started soliciting construction bids for an annex to the Whitehall Building in 1908.
 Clinton and Russell had been hired to plan the structure, which was initially set to be 36 stories.
 The following year, the United States Realty and Improvement Company bought the Battery Place Realty Company's stock and took over the construction process.
 By then, United States Realty had 307 ft on West and Washington Street, but intended to build the annex as a 31-story structure on West Street, a smaller 16-story section on Washington Street, and the 36-story tower in the center, rising 447 ft.
 At the time, the annex was to be the largest single office building in the city.
 The combined lot area for the two buildings was 51515 ft2, which was 20,000 ft2 larger than the lot area of the City Investing Building, the next-largest office building in New York City.
 Seventeen structures were demolished to make way for the annex.